Tunnel: Safety and security

 Owing to the enclosed space of a tunnel, fires can have very serious effects on users.
 The main dangers are gas and smoke production, with even low concentrations of carbon monoxide being highly toxic.
 Fires killed 11 people in the Gotthard tunnel fire of 2001 for example, all of the victims succumbing to smoke and gas inhalation.
 Over 400 passengers died in the Balvano train disaster in Italy in 1944, when the locomotive halted in a long tunnel.
 Carbon monoxide poisoning was the main cause of death.
 In the Caldecott Tunnel fire of 1982, the majority of fatalities were caused by toxic smoke, rather than by the initial crash.
 Likewise 84 people were killed in the Paris Métro train fire of 1904.

 Motor vehicle tunnels usually require ventilation shafts and powered fans to remove toxic exhaust gases during routine operation.

 Rail tunnels usually require fewer air changes per hour, but still may require forced-air ventilation.
 Both types of tunnels often have provisions to increase ventilation under emergency conditions, such as a fire.
 Although there is a risk of increasing the rate of combustion through increased airflow, the primary focus is on providing breathable air to persons trapped in the tunnel, as well as firefighters.

-Aerodynamic pressure wave produced by high speed trains entering a tunnel reflects at its open ends and changes sign (compression wave-front changes to rarefaction wave-front and vice versa); When two wave-front of the same sign meets the train, significant and rapid air pressure may cause aural discomfort to passengers and crew.
-When high-speed trains exit tunnels, a loud "Tunnel boom" may occur, which can disturb residents near the mouth of the tunnel, and it is exacerbated in mountain valleys where the sound can echo.
+The aerodynamic pressure wave produced by high speed trains entering a tunnel reflect at its open ends and change sign (compression wavefront changes to rarefaction wavefront and vice versa).
+When two wavefronts of the same sign meet the train, significant and rapid air pressure may cause ear discomfort for passengers and crew.
+When a high-speed train exits a tunnel, a loud "Tunnel boom" may occur, which can disturb residents near the mouth of the tunnel, and it is exacerbated in mountain valleys where the sound can echo.

 When there is a parallel, separate tunnel available, airtight but unlocked emergency doors are usually provided which allow trapped personnel to escape from a smoke-filled tunnel to the parallel tube.

 Larger, heavily used tunnels, such as the Big Dig tunnel in Boston, Massachusetts, may have a dedicated 24-hour staffed operations center which monitors and reports on traffic conditions, and responds to emergencies.
 Video surveillance equipment is often used, and real-time pictures of traffic conditions for some highways may be viewable by the general public via the Internet.

 A database of seismic damage to underground structures using 217 case histories shows the following general observations can be made regarding the seismic performance of underground structures: